EdgarasKazlauskas1987/Dodger/README.md

 ### Prerequisites

-+ Intellij IDE (or any other IDE supporting Clojure) installed
++ Intellij IDE (or any other supporting Clojure) installed
 + Cursive plugin installed (for Intellij IDE)